JelleDeMoerloose/HealthBeacon/readme.md

 ### Copyright

 This application was developed as part of the **Excellence Program: Innovation for Society (Good Health and Well-Being)**.
-Contributors to this project include
+Contributors to this project include:
 - Ayko Chevaillier
 - Jelle De Moerloose
 - Sanjog Singh